DEAD LETTER DEPT. PRESS KIT

 Features

-- Mysterious and largely obfuscated storytelling, in the form of letters you process in your daily work.
+- Strange and voyeuristic storytelling, in the form of the letters & mail you process in your daily work.

-- Rich dark & moody grain encrusted atmosphere.
+- Horror crafted through a rich dark & moody grain encrusted atmosphere.

-- Storylines discovered in the mail change every playthrough, no two-playthroughs are the same
+- Storylines discovered in the mail change every playthrough, no two-playthroughs are the same.
+(Estimated playtime: 120min per run)

 - Prominent audio and ambient sound design.

-- Multiple endings, depending on circumstances followed in the game.
+- Multiple endings to uncover, depending on circumstances followed in the game.

 Videos